John Constable Biography | Oil Paintings

 Unlike many of his colleagues, Constable did not travel to different countries.
 In fact, most of his landscapes are inspired in Suffolk, the county where he was born.
 Though he sought to create a limpid, precise image of nature, the painter could not conceal his affection for rural scenes with a few quiet figures, often bathed in sunlight such as in Flatford Mill.

 John Constable also paid unprecedented attention to atmospheric conditions, making copious sketches of individual clouds.
 These were so realistic that one critic joked that Constable's paintings always made him want to reach for his umbrella.
-Eventually, he found success with his 'six footers' (six feet wide), gaining membership of the Royal Academy and winning a gold medal at the Paris Salon.
-In his lifetime, Constable sold only 20 paintings in England, but in France, he sold more than 20 in just a few years.
+He found success with his 'six footers' (six feet wide), gaining membership of the Royal Academy and winning a gold medal at the Paris Salon.
+In his lifetime, Constable sold only 20 paintings in England, but in France, he found more success and sold more than 20 in just a few years.

 Look at our THEN & NOW photo section.
 See, the present day location that inspired the famous artist John Constable.
 We travel the world to find the exact location where the artist set up his easel to paint.
 We photograph it as it appears today.
 Now, you can compare side by side photos of the original oil painting and the present-day location.